 For clients that are highly motivated and are potentially willing to fly for treatment, bone marrow transplant might be an option.

 This is an intense treatment that involves weeks to months of preparation and weeks of treatment and hospitalization.

 While a cure with bone marrow transplant is possible, it is not a guarantee and is less than 50%.
-A cure is more likely if you can locate a sibling of your dog and use that dog as the bone marrow donor.
+A cure is more likely (still less than 50%) if you can locate a sibling of your dog and use that dog as the bone marrow donor.

 There is typically a waitlist as only a few clinics offer this in the US.
 Your dog must be in complete remission in order to receive a transplant.